DillonBArevalo/EmpireApp/notes.md

 - add dependent true to associations?
 Think through which ones
 - depending on what I want the user page to look like i might have to add more associations to it.
 Might need things like inventories, weapons used, classes used, etc. stats things

+## Random notes:

+- decided on adding energy boosts upon getting more skill points, not upon getting more skills!
+- DON'T HAVE A WAY TO TRACK BCS FOR WEAPONS!
+NEED OBTAINED WEAPON SKILLS TABLE